Navigation

 Flexible sigmoidoscopy

-Flexible sigmoidoscopy is a test to look inside the bottom part of your large bowel.
+Flexible sigmoidoscopy is a test to look inside the lower part of your large bowel (the anus, rectum, and ‘sigmoid’ colon).
 It uses a flexible tube called an endoscope, which has a camera on the end.
-The procedure can be used to find out the cause of symptoms such as bleeding from your bottom.
+The procedure can find out the cause of symptoms such as bleeding from your bottom.

-When you have a flexible sigmoidoscopy, a doctor puts a tube with a camera attached into your back passage.
-They then take pictures or a video of the inside of your bowel.
+During a flexible sigmoidoscopy, a doctor will put a tube with a camera attached into your bottom (back passage).
+They’ll then use this to examine the lining of your bowel and may take pictures or a video of the inside of your bowel.

-Your doctor may recommend you have a flexible sigmoidoscopy for several reasons.
-These include:
+There are several reasons why your doctor may recommend you have a flexible sigmoidoscopy – for example:

 • you have bleeding from your bottom

-• your pooing habits have changed – for example, needing to poo more often or having diarrhoea or constipation
+• your pooing habits have changed – for example, you need to poo more often or you have diarrhoea or constipation

-• removing polyps (small growths in the lining of your bowel) – these growths can sometimes turn into cancer
+• to check if you have polyps (small wart-like growths in the lining of your bowel) that need to be removed because they can sometimes turn into cancer

-• keeping an eye on existing problems in your bowel – for example, ulcerative colitis or Crohn’s disease – to look for any changes
+• to look for any changes in existing problems in your bowel – for example, ulcerative colitis or Crohn’s disease

-You’ll usually have a flexible sigmoidoscopy procedure as an outpatient.
-This means you can go home on the same day and won’t usually need to stay overnight in hospital.
+You’ll usually have a flexible sigmoidoscopy procedure as an outpatient at a hospital.
+This means you can go home on the same day and won’t usually need to stay overnight.

-If you’re having a sedative, you’ll need to arrange for someone to drive you home and stay with you for a while.
-A sedative can make you feel sleepy for some time.
-If you’ve had a sedative, you won’t be able to drive yourself until the day after your sigmoidoscopy.
+If you’re having a sedative, you’ll need to arrange for someone to drive you home and stay with you afterwards.

 Giving your consent

-You’ll meet the doctor or nurse carrying out your procedure before you have your surgery.
-They’ll talk to you about:
+A specially trained doctor or nurse will carry out your flexible sigmoidoscopy.
+Before you have the procedure, they’ll talk to you about:

 • what to expect afterwards

-You’ll be given clear instructions about how to prepare for your sigmoidoscopy.
-This may mean you have to stop taking some of your usual medicines before your procedure.
-If you’re taking medicines that thin your blood – for example, clopidogrel or warfarin – contact the hospital where you’re having the procedure.
+Your hospital will give you instructions about how to prepare for your sigmoidoscopy.
+You may need to stop taking some of your usual medicines before your procedure.
+If you’re taking medicines that thin your blood – for example, clopidogrel or warfarin – contact your hospital.
 They’ll tell you what you need to do.

 Having an enema

 Your bowel needs to be empty of poo before you have a flexible sigmoidoscopy.
-You’ll usually need to have an enema before the procedure.
-An enema is a liquid that’s injected into your back passage to flush out your bowel, so your doctor has a clear view inside it.
+You’ll usually need to have an enema.
+An enema is a liquid that’s injected into your bottom to flush out your bowel, so your doctor has a clear view inside it.
 You may be asked to:

 • do the enema yourself at home before you come in for your sigmoidoscopy